LootToken/Loot-Marketplace-Framework/README.md

 # LOOT Marketplace Framework

-#### We are bringing blockchain gaming to the mainstream, providing a complete and viable solution to digitalizing assets in fast paced large scale commercial games without hindering on the end user.
+#### We are bringing blockchain gaming to the mainstream, providing a complete and viable solution to digitalizing assets in fast paced large scale commercial games without hindering the end user.

 #### At it's core we are targeting the gaming industry; allowing the trading of digitalized assets instantly and securely for the end user, through the utilization of the NEO blockchain, smart contracts and a front-running relaying network.